rockyhaque/resource-corner/README.md

-# Notes1
+# Notes 1

-# How to Setup Google Sign Up Using Firebase
+## How to Setup Google Sign Up Using Firebase

 ## 1. Create Project
 - Create a new Firebase project in the Firebase Console.